 What application components matter aside from med school GPA standards?

 Now that you know there variation in the accepted GPA for med school acceptance, let’s focus on the other elements medical schools value.

 The Medical College Admission Test (MCAT) is one of the most important academic metrics medical schools use to evaluate applicants.
 “It’s the only way for medical schools to objectively compare students from different universities.”
 Explains Dr. Charles Tullius, an anesthesiologist with admissions committee experience and founder of Pre Med Assistance.

 While it’s difficult to pinpoint an exact MCAT test result that can guarantee your spot in medical school, AAMC data shows that a score of 512 is average for accepted students.
 On the other hand, this grid reveals that students with an array of MCAT test scores (and grades) gain acceptance to medical school.
 Very often, your application will be considered based on a combination of the average gpa and mcat for medical school admission.

 2. External factors that affect grades and scores

 Securing impressive letters of recommendation is another good way applicants can prove they’re prepared for medical school.
-A network of professors, doctors, and colleagues willing to write about why you would make a great physician says a lot more than a personal essay ever will.
+Having a network of recommenders, including professors, doctors, and colleagues, who are willing to write about why you would make a great physician says a lot more than a personal essay ever will.

 “During the interview, be sure to focus on what will make you a good doctor,” Dr. Coords suggests.
 “What are your positive qualities?
 How have you demonstrated leadership, mastery of stress, and work ethic?”

-You should also be prepared to discuss any part of your application that is a little lacking, including a low GPA.
-“If there is a unique part of that application, we will tell the interviewer, ‘We need you to probe deeply,’” Ryan says.
+You should also be prepared to discuss any part of your application that is a little lacking, including falling short of medical school GPA expectations.

 Set yourself up for success